SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Keep a Paper Calendar

-A paper calendar and to-do list is crucial to your success in day to day life.
+A paper calendar and to-do list are crucial to your success in day to day life.
 Have something you can hold and check off on as tasks are completed.

 An all but dead art is that of sending letters.
 How special a day can be when you receive a handwritten letter from someone you love.